MailOnline/throttle/README.md

 ## License

-Copyright © 2014 reborg - Renzo Borgatti
+Copyright © 2014 Mailonline - DMGMedia

 Distributed under the Eclipse Public License either version 1.0 or `(at your option)` any later version.